Splendor, Myth & Ritual

 Bruce Cook, a Louisville dentist, works with a large format camera to produce striking landscapes and environmental portraits.
 Daniel Lin, of Zionsville, IN, is a neurobiologist, for whom photography is both an artistic outlet and a refuge.
 Daniel creates landscapes and abstracts which are richly toned and atmospheric.
 Gayle Moore, of Indianapolis, creates delicate and elegant high key black and white photographs of flowers and botanical arrangements.

 In 1969, he photographed the legendary free Rolling Stones concert at Altamont Speedway, where the Hell’s Angels served as security and killed one fan.
 Throughout the 1970s, Owens witnessed the massive immigration of rural people into Californian suburbs, and subsequently became one of the first photographers to aim his lens at the national growth of suburban sprawl, which resulted in his critically acclaimed book Suburbia (1973).

 The stunningly beautiful color images of ballerinas, models, and acrobats from Cirque du Soleil, all photographed underwater.
 Ethereal and elegant, Schatz’s figures soar, twist, and plunge in the invisible weightless underwater world of a slow-motion dance.
-These large scale, vibrant photographs are a celebration of beauty, brilliance, form, and movement.

 His photographs display an elegance of the living essence present in his subjects, whether they be rocks, clouds, landscapes or detritus left by the hand of man.
 His recent subjects include Native American rock art sites, and the ghost towns and abandoned mining camps in Nevada.